egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #    up the unqualified hostname using the system
 #    resolver's search rules.
 A value of no will
 #    cause ssh(1) to fail instantly if
-#    CanonicalizeHostname is enabled and the target
+#    enabling CanonicalizeHostname and the target
-#    hostname cannot be found in any of the domains
+#    hostname not found in any of the domains
 #    specified by CanonicalDomains.
 #    Source: resolve_canonicalize()/ssh.c
 CanonicalizeFallbackLocal yes

 # CanonicalizePermittedCNAMEs specifies rules to
-#    determine whether CNAMEs should be followed when
+#    determine whether CNAMEs follows when
 #    canonicalizing hostnames.
 The rules consist of
 #    one or more arguments of
 #    source_domain_list:target_domain_list, where